matao1984/temcompanion/README.md

 - <del> Live FFT with interactive area selection

 - Mask in FFT and iFFT

+- Executable App bundle for Windows and MacOS

 - Better color maps for EDS maps